renspringlea/ryba.ren/_posts/2025-05-12-violence-care.md

 ---
 layout: post
 title: "* Violent activities (when done with skill and consent) involve showing more care to ourselves and others"
-tags: philosophy mental-health soccer tattoos
+tags: philosophy mental-health soccer tattoos my-favorites
 ---

 Related posts: